marionbarker/LoopPatches/README.md

     * **Use with care; meant for high glucose >250 mg/dL**
         * **When used improperly, this can cause lows**
         * **If using mmol/L, might need to multiply by 18 to enter threshold in mg/dL for this setting**
+1. Min Basal Rate (NOT shown in graphic - yet)
+    * Last feature in settings
+    * Meant for people who never want to have long periods of zero basal rate
+    * Typical values would be 0.05 to 0.20 U/hr for someone with average rate > 0.5 U/hr
+    * Because Pods deliver basal as late as possible to meet the rate and Loop may update the rate every 20 minutes, even if it is the same, probably want this set no lower than 0.1 U/hr with pod

 Use caution with these features and adjust conservatively and slowly for safety.